The browser you are using is no longer supported. Please switch to Edge or Chrome

 Register with a dentist for routine dental care

-It’s important to see a dentist for a check up on a regular basis as it can help identify and prevent future problems with your teeth, gums and mouth.
+It’s important to see a dentist for a check-up on a regular basis as it can help identify and prevent future problems with your teeth, gums and mouth.
 If you would like help to find an NHS dentist for routine dental care, please contact the Devon and Cornwall Dental Helpline on 0333 006 3300 or devondentalhelpline@nhs.net.

 You're visiting Cornwall and need medical help

 If you’re visiting Cornwall and need medical help, you can still access a range of healthcare options including GPs and emergency dentists.
 This page covers them all, but if you’re still unsure, you can call 111 at any time of night or day and they can help you find the best local treatment option.
+You can also click below to find a service near you.

 Forgot your medication?